Super Nintendo / Famicom Architecture

 When it comes to accessing the cartridge, things get a lot more confusing compared to the relatively simpler mapping model of the NES.
 I find it interesting nonetheless, especially for understanding how it could be expanded.

-The 65C816 uses a 24-bit address bus, which allows it to access up to 16 MB worth of data.
-However and due to the way this console is designed, part of the address space is consumed by memory-mapped components.
-Moreover, 65C816 only comes with 16 address lines, which are then combined with an internal register to form a 24-bit address.
+The 65C816 features a 24-bit address bus, enabling to access up to 16 MB worth of data.
+However, due to the console’s architecture, a portion of the address space is reserved for memory-mapped components.
+Moreover, the 65C816 only comes with 16 address lines, which are then combined with internal registers to construct a 24-bit address.
 This is analogous to housing an internal mapper and requiring bank switching to access extra data beyond the boundaries of the address bus.
-If you read other articles of the same generation, you’ll find this methodology somewhat familiar.
+If you explore other systems of the same generation, you’ll find this methodology somewhat familiar.

 Image